harsh306/rl-project/README.md

 ### Experiments
+In our experiments, Teacher is a sampling method that selects the difficulty level of the given game.
+And Student is our DQN agent (NN model).
 #### Pacman
 Standalone agent learning from 1, 2, and 3 enemy in 5x5 grid in the plots below respectively.